DeborahStacey/ClinicalInterface/README.md

 * run `python3 JsonGenerate.py`

 # Files:
-* JsonGenerate.py -- PMS generator.
+* Middleware/JsonGenerate.py -- PMS generator.
 A basic GUI that has text fields where the clinician can enter data.
-Uses the JsonApp file to create the GUI.
+Calls the JsonApp.py file in order to build the GUI.
-* JsonApp.py -- The GUI code
+* Middleware/JsonApp.py -- The GUI code